 UCL is one of the world-leading institutions for neuroscience research, and together with Birkbeck this theme provides research training in a range of neurosciences areas, including; developmental, molecular, cellular & systems neuroscience, sensory systems, neurodegeneration, mental health, and neuroimaging.

-Research in this theme spans a broad range of topics, including: understanding the factors that determine health and disease in populations; measure the burden of disease in populations; developing testing and measuring the impact of interventions and service improvement; and approaches to reduce inequalities in health status.
+Research in this theme spans a broad range of topics, including: understanding the factors that determine health and disease in populations; measuring the burden of disease in populations; developing testing and measuring the impact of interventions and service improvement; and approaches to reducing inequalities in health status.

 In addition to undertaking their research students will engage in a range of additional training activities including:

 Applicants must hold undergraduate or Masters degree (at least 2:1 or equivalent) and meet the residence eligibility requirement as detailed on the MRC website.
 Applicants who do not fulfil these criteria are not eligible.

 To be eligible for full studentship funding applicants must either be UK nationals, or EU nationals who have been living in the UK for 3-years.
 EU nationals that do not meet this criteria are eligible for 'Fees-only' funding but will not receive a stipend and must be able to cover their living costs for the duration of the course.

 International students are not eligible for funding however, we welcome applications from overseas candidates who are either self-funding or in receipt of an alternative funding source.